Azure/Azure-Sentinel/Utilities/AzureStorageLogsToSentinel/Readme.md

 ## Publish the Azure Function
 You can publish an Azure Function with Visual Studio or Visual Studio Code.
 Alternatively the following commands will get you started.

 An important note on using the following commands, the Azure Function version must match what is defined in your codebase.
 Visual Studio will prompt to upgrade the function if this is different, the command below may not.

 Run the following commands
 ``az login``
+followed by
-``func azure functionapp publish nameoffunction --csharp --force ``
+``func azure functionapp publish nameoffunction --csharp --force``

 ## Configure
 In the Azure Function Application settings set up a configuration mapping from environment variable to keyvault entry.
-You can find these settings Platform features -> Configuration -> Application settings -> New application setting.
+You can find these settings in Platform features -> Configuration -> Application settings -> New application setting.
 You can find the SECRETURI references below in the respective properies of the keyvault entries created earlier.
 * Name = BlobStorageAccountKeys Value = @Microsoft.KeyVault(SecretUri=https://SECRETURI)
 * Name = BlobStorageConnectionString Value = @Microsoft.KeyVault(SecretUri=https://SECRETURI)